numtel/node-nano-node/README.md

 `peers` | Array of strings containing hostname concatenated with a colon and the port<br>Default: `['rai.raiblocks.net:7075']`
 `maxPeers` | Maximum number of latest peers to publish new messages<br>Default: 200 `minimalConfirmAck` | Parsing and validating each `confirm_ack` message as it arrives is very compute intensive due to the 2 blake2b hashes calculated on each receive.
 Set this value to `false` to parse and validate `comfirm_ack` messages.
 By default, (`true`) only the `account` public key is parsed.
+`tcpTimeout` | Duration to wait when performing TCP operations in milliseconds<br>Default: 4000

 ### constructor(port)